mliew21396/remote-work-u2/week-6/9-gps2-2/README.md

 Comment each method (above the method) and define its responsibility.

 ## Release 4: Implement a new feature!
 Create a report for all 50 states, not just the 4 listed.
-Is there a DRY way of doing this?
+Is there a D.R.Y. way of doing this?
 Does this belong in the class or outside of it?
 Why?

 ## Release 5: Refactor `virus_effects`
-ONLY look at `virus_effects` method and the two methods called inside it.
-(Do not look at `predicted deaths` or `speed_of_spread` themselves).
+ONLY look at the `virus_effects` method and the two methods called inside it.
+(Do not look at `predicted deaths` or `speed_of_spread` themselves.)
 It's a short but deceptive method...

 ## Release 6: Private
-What is the purpose of "private".
+What is the purpose of "private"?
 What happens if you move it above `virus_effects`?

 ## Release 7: Refactor!
 Refactor the private methods `predicted_deaths` and `speed_of_spread`.
-How can you make them more DRY?
+How can you make them more D.R.Y.?

 ## Release 8: [Reflect](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/reflection-guidelines.md)